 Each Modern Language major must complete a senior project as one of the requirements for graduation.
 In this course, which must be taken in the junior year, students select the topic for research and make substantial progress on researching the senior project under the direction of Modern Language faculty members.
 Students are required to: submit a polished research proposal, submit an annotated bibliography, and present the research proposal to the class and faculty orally.
 Students may not enroll in FRE 443 Senior Project until FRE 442 is passed.
+Note: ALL 443 projects must reflect work completed in 442; substantial changes in topic or content may require a student to repeat 442 before enrolling in 443.
 Prerequisite: All junior majors must register for this course.
 This preparation course for the Senior Project is required of all majors and must be taken in the junior year.
+(UG)